kulagins/runtime-fork/readme.md

 heterogenous clusters.
 The repository is structured as follows:

  - `data/traces.csv` contains execution traces for several workflows
- - `data/nodes.csv` contains descriptions for the simulated nodes
+ - `data/machines.csv` contains descriptions for the simulated machines
  - `data/workflows/` contains workflow descriptions in the dot file format
  - `gear/` contains the code for the simulation
  - `contrib/prepare_traces.py` contains a small script to generate the